 A nonrefundable application fee of $65 for US citizens and permanent residents, or $90 for international applicants, is required to process an application.
 The fee may be paid by check, money order, or approved credit card (note that credit cards charge a fee of $1.50 to process).
 Checks or money orders (US dollars) should be made payable to Texas A&M University and should display an agency bank in the U.S. and have routing numbers at the bottom.
 If mailing payment, please send to the addresses below for Graduate Admissions Processing and include your name and UIN.

 The Bush School does not waive application fees based on need, but Texas A&M might for domestic students.
-You can find more about that at https://admissions.tamu.edu/graduate/apply.
+You can find more about that from the Office of Admissions at https://admissions.tamu.edu/graduate/apply.
 The Bush School does have written agreements with several Service Organizations whereby the Bush School will pay the fee for volunteers from AmeriCorps (VISTA, Teach for America, City Year), Peace Corps, and PPIA.
+Texas A&M pays for those from the McNair Program.
 Applicants seeking this waiver should submit the ApplyTexas application without payment and then email us at email@example.com for further instructions.

-Submit official transcripts from all colleges or universities attended, including summer school courses and study abroad.
+Submit transcripts from all colleges or universities attended.
 An official statement of the award of the degree or diploma is required for each degree completed.
 Note to TAMU students/alumni: Do NOT submit an official transcript from Texas A&M University; we will download them for you.

 Transcripts can be submitted in these ways:

 If transcripts or mark-sheets are from a university outside the United States, they are to be signed by the registrar, controller of examinations, or president of the university issuing the document.
 Official records are to be in the language of instruction, accompanied by official translation in English, if necessary.
 Translations sent directly from the institution attended or from a recognized translator are considered official.
 Consolidated and provisional mark-sheets are not considered official.
 Please ask the registrar to send individual mark-sheets that list grades earned in each term.
 Photocopies or other duplications such as notarized copies and faxes are not considered official.